djalbat/easy-navigation/README.md

 }
 ```

 You must pass a `showArticles()` method to both the accordion and associated navigation as well as an array of arrays of articles.
 Note that local instances of both have been used in order that custom styles can be applied.
 This is explained in greater detail in the section on styles that comes next.

+Calling the `assignContext()` method in the `initialise()` method makes the `updateAccordion()` and `updateAccordionNavigation()` methods available to the view and it is these methods that are called from the `showArticle()` method.
+Note that the `updateAccordion()` method takes optional `instantly` and `callback` arguments.
+If set to `true` the former forces the acoordion to show the article in question instantly, that is, with no animations.
+The `callback` argument allows a callback function to be provided that is invoked when the animation completes.
+If the `instantly` argument has been set to true, this callback is called immediately.

 An example array of arrays of articles is shown below:

 ```
 const ArticlesArray = [ ///